Don’t Let Unused PTO Drain Your Office Productivity

 PTO … it’s one of the cornerstone benefits in today’s corporate America.
 But what happens when PTO regularly goes unused?
-Is it beneficial or detrimental to the company when it’s employees stay “hard at work” and forgo earned vacation time.
+Is it beneficial or detrimental to the company when its employees stay “hard at work” and forgo earned vacation time?

 After working with hundreds of companies and thousands of employees, we’ve seen or heard our fair share of relatable PTO stories.
 In fact, we’ve heard first hand on multiple occasions where an employee who wasn’t using their PTO started losing their passion at work.
 These dedicated workers were so committed to their job responsibilities that they were metaphorically self-shackled to their desks.

 In some extreme instances, employers would even mandate these employees to take time away.
-And in most every instance, the person would return with a refreshed attitude and reignited enthusiasm.
+And in almost every instance, the person would return with a refreshed attitude and reignited enthusiasm.
 Often times they would thank their employers for helping them break their addiction to “having to be at work”.

 Over the years, we’ve spoken regularly to our clients about their policies and how their employees make use of their earned time off.
 From what we are seeing in and around the industry, we encourage businesses to use PTO structures to their strategic advantage and help all employees recognize the value of taking their PTO.